nordeim/Account-Bookkeeping/docs/README_v3.md

     ```bash
     poetry install
     ```
-    This command creates a virtual environment (typically `.venv` in the project root if one doesn't exist) and installs all dependencies specified in `pyproject.toml`, including `email-validator` via `pydantic[email]`.
+    This command creates a virtual environment (typically `.venv` in the project root if one doesn't exist) and installs all dependencies specified in `pyproject.toml`.

-3.  **Prepare PostgreSQL Database User:** (Steps remain the same)
+3.  **Prepare PostgreSQL Database User:**
-    *   Connect to your PostgreSQL instance as a superuser (e.g., `postgres`).
+    *   Connect to your PostgreSQL instance as a superuser (e.g., `postgres`):
-    *   Create a dedicated database user: `CREATE USER sgbookkeeper_user WITH PASSWORD 'YourSecurePassword123!';`

-4.  **Configure Database Connection (`config.ini`):** (Steps remain the same)
-    *   Locate/Create `config.ini` in platform-specific user config directory.
-    *   Ensure connection details match your PostgreSQL setup.

-5.  **Initialize the Database Schema and Seed Initial Data:** (Steps remain the same)
         ```bash
+        sudo -u postgres psql # Or psql -U postgres on Windows/macOS if postgres user needs password
+        ```
+    *   Create a dedicated database user for the application (replace `YourSecurePassword123!` securely):
+        ```sql
+        CREATE USER sgbookkeeper_user WITH PASSWORD 'YourSecurePassword123!';
+        \q
+        ```
+        *Note: The database itself (`sg_bookkeeper`) will be created by the `db_init.py` script if it doesn't exist.*

+4.  **Configure Database Connection (`config.ini`):**
+    *   The application expects `config.ini` in a platform-specific user configuration directory.
+        *   Linux: `~/.config/SGBookkeeper/config.ini`
+        *   macOS: `~/Library/Application Support/SGBookkeeper/config.ini`
+        *   Windows: `C:\Users\<YourUser>\AppData\Roaming\SGBookkeeper\config.ini`
+    *   Create this directory if it doesn't exist.
+    *   Copy the following example content into `config.ini` in that location, adjusting values as necessary:
+        ```ini
+        [Database]
+        username = sgbookkeeper_user
+        password = YourSecurePassword123!
+        host = localhost
+        port = 5432
+        database = sg_bookkeeper
+        echo_sql = False
+        pool_min_size = 2
+        pool_max_size = 10
+        pool_recycle_seconds = 3600

+        [Application]
+        theme = light
+        language = en
+        last_opened_company_id = 1 ; Default company settings ID from initial_data.sql
+        ```
+    *   Ensure `username`, `password`, `host`, `port`, and `database` match your PostgreSQL setup and the user created in step 3.

+5.  **Initialize the Database Schema and Seed Initial Data:**
+    *   This step requires PostgreSQL administrative privileges to create the database (if not existing) and extensions.
+    *   Run the database initialization script using Poetry.
+Replace `YOUR_POSTGRES_ADMIN_PASSWORD` with the password for your PostgreSQL admin user (e.g., `postgres`).
+    ```bash
     poetry run sg_bookkeeper_db_init --user postgres --password YOUR_POSTGRES_ADMIN_PASSWORD --dbname sg_bookkeeper --drop-existing
     ```
+    *   **`--drop-existing`**: Use this flag with caution.
+It will delete and recreate the `sg_bookkeeper` database, ensuring a clean setup.
+Omit it if you want to preserve an existing database (the script might then fail if tables conflict).
+    *   This script executes `scripts/schema.sql` and `scripts/initial_data.sql`.

-6.  **Grant Privileges to Application User:** (Steps remain the same)
+6.  **Grant Privileges to Application User:**
-    *   Connect as PostgreSQL admin and grant necessary privileges to `sgbookkeeper_user` on all schemas and tables.
+    *   After the database is initialized by the admin user, connect to the `sg_bookkeeper` database as the PostgreSQL admin user:
+        ```bash
+        sudo -u postgres psql -d sg_bookkeeper # Or psql -U postgres -d sg_bookkeeper
+        ```
+    *   Execute the following `GRANT` commands (replace `sgbookkeeper_user` if you used a different application username):
+        ```sql
+        GRANT USAGE ON SCHEMA core, accounting, business, audit TO sgbookkeeper_user;
+        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA core TO sgbookkeeper_user;
+        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA accounting TO sgbookkeeper_user;
+        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA business TO sgbookkeeper_user;
+        GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA audit TO sgbookkeeper_user;
+        GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA core TO sgbookkeeper_user;
+        GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA accounting TO sgbookkeeper_user;
+        GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA business TO sgbookkeeper_user;
+        GRANT USAGE, SELECT ON ALL SEQUENCES IN SCHEMA audit TO sgbookkeeper_user;
+        GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA core TO sgbookkeeper_user;
+        GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA accounting TO sgbookkeeper_user;
+        GRANT EXECUTE ON ALL FUNCTIONS IN SCHEMA audit TO sgbookkeeper_user;

+        -- For future tables created by the admin role (e.g., during migrations)
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA core GRANT ALL ON TABLES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA accounting GRANT ALL ON TABLES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA business GRANT ALL ON TABLES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA audit GRANT ALL ON TABLES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA core GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA accounting GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA business GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
+        ALTER DEFAULT PRIVILEGES FOR ROLE postgres IN SCHEMA audit GRANT USAGE, SELECT ON SEQUENCES TO sgbookkeeper_user;
+        \q
+        ```

 7.  **Compile Qt Resources (Recommended):**
+    For icons and other Qt resources to be bundled correctly:
     ```bash
     poetry run pyside6-rcc resources/resources.qrc -o app/resources_rc.py
     ```
-    The application now logs whether compiled resources or direct paths are used.
+    The application attempts to load compiled resources first, falling back to direct file paths if `app/resources_rc.py` is not found.

 8.  **Run the Application:**
     Ensure your `config.ini` points to the application user (`sgbookkeeper_user`).